-On July 1, 2022, the Company entered a lease for our Pure EP system at a rate of \$4,333 per month.
-The term of the lease is for 30 months with an option provided to extend for an addition one year.
+On October 1, 2022, the Company entered into a lease for our PURE EP system at a rate of \$4,333 per month.
+The term of the lease is for 30 months with an option provided to extend for an additional one year.
 The lease also has an option to purchase at the end of the lease at the fair market value.